silvermanj7/yeoman.github.io/app/learning/index.md

 npm home generator-webapp
 ```

-Generators scaffolding complex frameworks are likely to provide additional generators to scaffold smaller parts of a project.
+Generators that scaffold complex frameworks are likely to provide additional generators to scaffold smaller parts of a project.
 These generators are usually referred to as _sub-generators_, and are accessed as `generator:sub-generator`.

 Take `generator-angular` as an example.
 Once the full angular app has been generated, other features can be added.
 To add a new controller to the project, run the controller sub-generator: